boring-dragon/habicado/README.md

 - [x] Design Mood Card ( Kim )
 - [x] Connect Mood Card to API
 - [x] Create a wallet for user when they register
+- [ ] Show Logged in User wallet balance
+- [ ] Ability to purchase characters from shop
+- [ ] Ability to change owned characters from inventory
 - [ ] Design HomePage
 - [ ] Design Habbit List Cards
 - [ ] Design Habbit Creation Process